CHERRYLAND COMMUNITY CENTER

 Forming a canopy around a large section of the building, I aimed for the panels to present an aesthetic and welcoming contribution, while providing shade and protection from the elements.
 Several themes were developed, taking into account structural, budgetary and climate considerations.
 Many months were spent generating designs of various types of regional flora.
 In the end, the cherry blossom was selected as the signature motif to be carried throughout all the panels.
 The branches are seen at different vantage points in order to create a sense of rhythm.
 Approximately 80 distinct blossoms were drawn from various angles and repeated throughout the panels to bring depth and an organic quality to the flat surface.

-A total of 21 unique panels were designed and will be installed in 3 locations around the building.
+A total of 21 unique panels were designed and installed in 3 locations around the building.
 Each section is repeated multiple times, covering a space of approximately 900 square feet.
 This is the first time that my work has been translated into metal.
-The work has been fabricated and pictures will be forthcoming once installation takes place.
+Images trace the process from design concept through installation.